 HDR10 DOLBY VISION HDR

-But for all the good DV’s tone mapping offers, motion issues plague the set again.
-There’s a scene from Skyfall with a bartender making a martini, and as she shakes the mixer it smears and pixelates across the screen.
+But for all the good DV’s tone mapping offers, the motion issues crop up again.
+The scene in Skyfall where a bartender makes a martini in a Macau casino, and as she shakes the mixer it smears and pixelates across the screen rather nastily.